Hiking the Kaʻau Crater Trail on Oʻahu, Hawaiʻi

 Hiking the Kaʻau Crater Trail

-The Kaʻau Crater Trail starts at the very end of Waiʻōmaʻo Road on the left-hand side.
+The Kaʻau Crater Trail begins at the very end of Waiʻōmaʻo Road on the left-hand side.

 Kaʻau Crater Trailhead